praveek/launch.en/help/release-notes/2018-release-notes.md

 * Fixed an issue where the [!DNL Platform Launch] library would load twice in certain edge cases.
 * There are now audit log entries for Property Delete.
-* Improved the load speed of the Revision Selector when you quickly click from one entry to another.
+* Improved the load speed of the Revision Selector when you quickly navigate from one entry to another.
 * Help links now open in a new tab.

 ## Initial release